QUUS-TheSmallCodeTeam/yosoonshidae_ranking_server/progress_report.md

 - Fixed missing `time` module import in app.py that was causing runtime errors
 - Fixed column name mismatch in DEA implementation (updated feature set definitions to use correct column names like 'basic_data_clean' instead of 'data')
+- Fixed undefined `feature_columns` variable in DEA implementation (replaced with `output_cols`)
+- Removed all XGBoost-related code from the codebase (directories and functions)

 ## Final Verification